Contact

 Bio

-California artist Nicola Dill has lived and worked in the Los Angeles area for many years.
+Californian artist Nicola Dill lives and works in the Los Angeles area.
 She was born in Germany and studied History of Art and Ethnology at the Ludwig Maximilian University of Munich before moving to New York to study Photography at The New School.
 She then relocated to Southern California to complete her B.F.A. with Honors at ArtCenter College of Design in Pasadena.

 Dill’s photographs and installations have been exhibited at institutions such as the Hammer Museum, the Santa Barbara Museum of Art, and the Southeast Museum of Photography in Florida.
 Her work is included in numerous public collections, including the George Eastman Museum, the Santa Barbara Museum of Art, the Southeast Museum of Photography, the Special Collections of Stanford University and UCLA, the University Medical Center Hamburg, and the Beinecke Rare Book Library at Yale University.
 Her photographs have also been the subject of a monograph and special edition, Sea Etchings (Nazraeli Press, 2011 and 2012).
 She was nominated for the Prix Pictet Fire in 2021.